Having kids is a never ending supply of entertainment.

 I started making flat iron steak for steak tacos.
 But now I use a variety of different marinades, grill it and serve it with traditional steak sides and salads.
 I love it with Romaine Toss, Famous Potato Salad or Muenster Mac and Cheese!

-Orange & Jalapeno Marinated Grilled Flat Iron Steak
+Orange Jalapeno Flat Iron Steak

 Want to save recipes?
 Create an account or login & then you can use the “Save Recipe” button when viewing a recipe to save it to your Recipe Box.
 You can access your saved recipes on any device and generate a shopping list for recipes in your collections.